Open-Agriculture/AgIsoStack-plus-plus/sphinx/source/Tutorials/Virtual Terminal Basics.rst

 Object Pools
 -------------

-An ISOBUS object pool is a serialized blob of objects defined in ISO 11783-6.
-Basically it's the data the comprises the GUIs you see on a VT when you connect an ISOBUS ECU.
+Imagine an ISOBUS object pool as a container filled with different visual components (objects).
+Each object has a specific role, defined by the ISO 11783-6 standard.
+Combining these objects creates the user interface you see on a VT.
-In other words, it's a way for a "headless" device to explain to a VT how to draw it's UI in a very consistent way that will be portable across machines and platforms.
+In more technical terms, it's a way for a "headless" device to explain to a VT how to draw its UI in a very consistent way that will be portable across machines and platforms.

 This data is essentially a long list of objects that represent things to a VT, such as: